 Paradoxically though, if I play just the right kind music, I’ll sleep like a baby.

-Even if I’m in the mood for total silence, I still sometimes listen to some relaxing music before sleeping to quieten my busy mind.
+And even if I’m in the mood for total silence, I still like to listen to some relaxing music before going to bed to quieten my busy mind.

-I’ve found it’s important to choose the songs wisely though – unless you want to be kept awake by sudden volume, tempo or style changes.
+It’s important to choose your bedtime playlist wisely, unless you want to be rudely awoken by sudden volume, tempo or style changes.

-And due to popular request in the comments below, I’ve now created Spotify playlists for each category so you can access all the songs here easily.
+And due to popular request in the comments below, I’ve now created Spotify playlists for each category so you can listen to all of the songs.

-I have to confess each playlist now has more songs than I’ve listed here.
 I listen to music all day while writing, and regularly add new songs if I think they fit the playlist well.
+So don’t be surprised to find even more songs in the playlists than I’ve listed below.

 1. Moonlight Sonata by Ludwig van Beethoven